connected-web/html-asset-generator/README.md

 If that all worked as expected, take a closer look at the `instructions` folder, and the resulting `build` folder to see the generated assets.

 ## Changelog
+### Unreleased changes
+- Added static hosting for `/data`, `/instructions`, `/templates`, and `/output` when server runs
+  - These are virtual paths based on local paths
+  - Can be used to access local files from templates

+- `/data/` in `{"$ref": "/data/path.json"}` will be mapped to the locally hosted data files

 ### v1.1.0
 - Made the clean step on generate an option: `-c` or `--clean`
 - Made tests more reliable